avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

          return(Vw)
       }

-xxx need to check that this formula is correct.
+..
+Checked that this formula is correct.

 You will need to copy and paste this function into R before you can use it.
 For example, to calculate the within-groups variance of the variable V2 (the concentration of the first chemical),